mjmacgregor/dataviz-project-template/README.md

 My next step is creating bar chart and histogram views that explore the relationships between **total sales** and other relevant features.

+### Week 4

+The focus of this week was to implement interactive views.
+For my project, I wanted to implement interactive stacked bar charts to display the total sales by attribute values.
+It made the most sense to display the sales by state, season, and gender.

+For this, I created three separate bar charts.
+One compared sales by state and season, one by state and gender, and one by gender and season.
+Each of the bar charts are interactive so that hovering over the legend allows the user to isolate the bars corresponding to select attribute values.

+These bar charts provide insight into which states, seasons, and gender demographics generate the most sales.

+Each of these bar charts can be seen individually in the Prototypes section, and a brief article containing all three of these together can be found at https://vizhub.com/mjmacgregor/sales_interactive_bar_charts.